 When there is an exemption for board, lodging, or transportation allowances you pay to employees who work at a remote work location, we do not need this form.
-If you need help determining whether a location qualifies as remote, contact us.
+If you need help determining whether a location qualifies as remote, see Interpretation Bulletin IT-91, Employment at Special Work Sites or Remote Work Locations, or call us at 1-800-959-5525.